che-incubator/chectl/README.md

                            If options was not set, will be used default version for package manifest.
                            This parameter is used only when the installer is the 'olm'.

-  --os-oauth
-      Enable use of OpenShift credentials to log into Eclipse Che

   --package-manifest-name=package-manifest-name
       Package manifest name to subscribe to Eclipse Che OLM package manifest.
                            This parameter is used only when the installer is the 'olm'.